microsoft/TypeScript/doc/spec.md

 TypeScript implements external modules that are closely aligned with those proposed for ECMAScript 6 and supports code generation targeting CommonJS and AMD module systems.

-*NOTE: TypeScript currently doesn’t support the full proposed capabilities of the ECMAScript 6 import and export syntax.
+*NOTE: TypeScript currently doesn't support the full proposed capabilities of the ECMAScript 6 import and export syntax.
 We expect to align more closely on the syntax as the ECMAScript 6 specification evolves*.

 ## <a name="11.1"/>11.1 Source Files

 A TypeScript ***program*** consists of one or more source files that are either ***implementation source files*** or ***declaration source files***.
-Source files with extension ‘.ts’ are *ImplementationSourceFiles* containing statements and declarations.
-Source files with extension ‘.d.ts’ are *DeclarationSourceFiles* containing declarations only.
+Source files with extension '.ts' are *ImplementationSourceFiles* containing statements and declarations.
+Source files with extension '.d.ts' are *DeclarationSourceFiles* containing declarations only.
 Declaration source files are a strict subset of implementation source files.

 &emsp;&emsp;*SourceFile:*
 &emsp;&emsp;&emsp;*ImplementationSourceFile*